damianhakert/damianhakert.github.io/source/direction/index.md

 * [Pages and A/B testing of branches](https://dev.gitlab.org/gitlab/gitlabhq/issues/2290)

+* Automatically give code quality metrics in the merge request

+* Show code coverage in diffs with colored horizontal bar

 ## We would love to partner with

 * IDE: Integrate with Koding, Nitrous.io, Cloud9, CodeAnywhere, Codio and CodeEnvy